 Despite being all about images, Instagram has been very slow to adopt the use of Live Photos.
 Sure, it’s an Apple feature, but with millions of iPhone users across the world then it would make sense for Instagram to at least pretend to support them.

 Boomerangs are Instagram’s version of short videos.
-It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo.
-The usual limitation of Instagram also applies; any Live Photo needs to be less than 24 hours old to be available to post.
+It uses your camera’s burst photo mode to take a series of shots that will create a moving image, and you can also use it to convert a Live Photo to a Boomerang.

 - Open Instagram and select the camera.

 - Create a new story and swipe up to select your Live Photo.

 - Upload a Live Photo and press and hold on the screen.
 This uses 3D Touch to create the Boomerang.

 - Post the Boomerang to your story and compose the rest of your post as you wish.